khilscher/adtauthexamples/README.md

 Now you can run the **Interactive** code sample.

-To run the **Client Secret** code sample, create a client secret in the AAD app registration your created above.
+To run the **Client Secret** code sample, create a client secret in the AAD app registration.
 To create a client secret:

 - Open the app registration in the **Azure Portal > Azure Active Directory > App registrations > your-app registration > Certificates and secrets**.
 - Click **New client secret**, create the new secret and copy the secret value to use in the code sample.